Which Line Provides the Best Evidence to Support the Analysis

 - Relevance: Does the line directly relate to the claim or theme being analyzed?

-To give you an idea, in a literary analysis of To Kill a Mockingbird, a line like “Atticus was a man of integrity” is too general.
+As an example, in a literary analysis of To Kill a Mockingbird, a line like “Atticus was a man of integrity” is too general.
 In contrast, “Atticus quietly pulled his chair closer to the witness stand and said, ‘Calpurnia, call the next witness’” offers specific, actionable evidence of his moral stance.

 Steps to Identify the Best Evidence